danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 ### 2. Reading mammograms is like finding a needle in a haystack

 Among all the mammograms that radiologists look at, at least 90% of them are completely normal and the patient just comes back for screening again next year.
-As a result, radiologists have to go through a high volume of studies, searching for the small handful with signs of cancer that they can't afford to miss.
+As a result, radiologists have to go through a constant and high volume of studies, searching for the small handful with signs of cancer that they can't afford to miss.

 <figure class="m--content_figure m--content_figure-left">
   <img src="../assets/img/ca-breast/regulatory.svg" />